-While the discussions and negotiations will be intensified in the next years, it is too early to say whether the MIC proposal will gain sufficient traction and support from all the major economies, investors and the arbitration community generally.
-Possibly, parties might agree to adopt an incremental and flexible approach by taking several intermediate steps rather than going immediately for a full-blown, two-tier permanent court, which would require many more years of negotiations.
-Thus, the parties could agree to first establish only an Appeal Court for disputes brought under specified investment treaties, which could later be further developed into an Appeal Court with universal jurisdiction for all investment disputes.
+While such discussions and negotiations will intensify in the years to come, it is too early to say whether the MIC proposal will gain sufficient traction and support from all the major economies, investors and the arbitration community generally.
+Possibly, parties may agree to adopt an incremental and flexible approach by taking several intermediate steps rather than going immediately for a full-blown, two-tiered permanent court, which would require significant financial resources.
+Thus, the parties could agree to first establish only an Appeal Court for disputes brought under specified investment treaties, which could later be further developed into a MIC with universal jurisdiction for all investment disputes.

 In any event, the UNCITRAL parties have agreed that the Working Group III on ISDS reform must conclude its work by the end of 2026.
-Accordingly, concrete results can be expected in the near future.
+Indeed, the number and length of the negotiations have been increased, and so concrete results can be expected in the near future.